Energy drinks are considered as magic potion that improves vitality. But, these drinks are also dangerous elixirs.

 Reference:

-- Health effects of energy drinks on children, adolescents, and young adults
+- Health Effects of energy drinks on Children, adolescents, and young adults

 - Drinking patterns and risk behaviors associated with combined alcohol and energy drink consumption in college drinkers